 Organ donation: a very personal decision

 An organ or tissue transplant can help sick or injured people and save lives.
-In Germany people can actively decide to donate organs or tissue after their death.
-An organ donor card documents this decision.
+In Germany, people can actively decide to donate organs or tissue after their death.
+Their decision is documented on an organ donor card or in an entry in the Organ Donation Register.
 But who can be considered as a donor?
 And why is the subject of organ donation so important?

 At a glance

-• Anyone who has put their decision to donate organs after death in writing can spare their loved ones a difficult decision if the worst happens.
+• If someone wants to donate organs after their death, they should document this decision in writing.
+This can spare loved ones from having to make a difficult decision if the worst happens.

 • Organs cannot be retrieved from a willing donor after their death unless brain death has been verified beyond all doubt.

-• The organ transplant law creates legal certainty and prevents abuses.
+• The German Transplant Act (“Transplantationsgesetz”) creates legal certainty and prevents abuses.

 Organ donation: a hospital trolley (gurney) is visible in the foreground.
 A person is carrying a refrigerate container for transplant organs in the background, out of focus.